 Supply of study treatments

+Licensed treatments

 For licensed treatments (e.g. corticosteroids, oseltamivir) all aspects of treatment supply, storage, and management will be in accordance with standard local policy and practice for prescription medications.
 Treatments issued to randomised participants will be by prescription.
-Such study treatments will not be labelled other than as required for routine clinical use.
+Such study treatments may be labelled either as required for routine clinical use, or according to the requirements for an unlicensed treatment (if this facilitates IMP supply).
 They will be stored alongside other routine medications with no additional monitoring.
 No accountability records will be kept beyond those used for routine prescriptions.

+Unlicensed treatments

 For unlicensed treatments, manufacture, packaging, labelling and delivery will be the responsibility of the pharmaceutical company and, in the UK, the Department of Health and Social Care.
 Each LCC will maintain an accountability log and will be responsible for the storage and issue of study treatment.
 If treatments require storage at a specific temperature, LCCs can use existing temperature-controlled facilities and associated monitoring.
 Treatment issue to randomised participants will be in accordance with local practice (and may be in line with the processes required for routine prescriptions or compassionate use).
 Treatment will be issued to randomised participants by prescription.

 End of trial

 The end of the scheduled treatment phase is defined as the date of the last follow-up visit of the last participant.
 In the UK, it is intended to extend follow-up for a year or more beyond the final study visit through linkage to routine medical records and central medical databases.
-The end of the study is the date of the final data extraction from NHS Digital (anticipated to be 10 years after the last patient is enrolled).
+The end of the study is the date of the final data extraction from NHS England (anticipated to be 10 years after the last patient is enrolled).

 Publications and reports